sirisian/ecmascript-types/primitivemetadata.md

 	// Unit conversion within a dimension is linear: multiply the value by
 	// the ratio of ratios.
-With rational ratios the factor is exact. conversionFactor(from: Dimensions, to: Dimensions): float64 {
+With rational ratios the factor is exact. conversionFactor(from: Dimensions, to: Dimensions): rational {
 		return from.ratio / to.ratio;
 	}